Monitoring, Debugging, and Troubleshooting

 Description

-This example demonstrates how you can get multicast group membership information via vma_stats.
+This example demonstrates how you can get multicast group membership information via xlio_stats.

 Command Line